oliverloops/react-hider/README.md

 ## License

-This project is licensed under the MIT license, Copyright © 2020 Oliver ALR For more information see `LICENSE.md`.
+This project is licensed under the MIT license, Copyright © 2020 Oliver ALR.
+For more information see `LICENSE.md`.